María Paulina Pérez

 María Paulina Pérez García (born 10 January 1996) is a Colombian professional tennis player.

+On 28 August 2023, she peaked at No. 115 in the WTA doubles rankings.

 On 12 September 2022, she reached her best singles ranking of world No. 619.
-On 6 March 2023, she peaked at No. 142 in the WTA doubles rankings.

-Pérez has won one doubles title on the WTA Tour and 12 doubles titles on the ITF Women's Circuit.
+Pérez has won one doubles title on the WTA Tour and 13 doubles titles on the ITF Circuit.

+Playing for Colombia, Pérez has a win–loss record of 13–15 in Billie Jean King Cup competition (as of September 2024).

+Career

 Pérez made her WTA Tour debut at the 2013 Copa Colsanitas, partnering her sister Paula Andrea in doubles.
 The twins lost their first-round match against Alizé Cornet and Pauline Parmentier.

-Ranked No. 273, at a career high in doubles, she reached her first WTA Tour final at the 2023 Monterrey Open, partnering Yuliana Lizarazo.
-They won their maiden title defeating Kimberly Birrell and Fernanda Contreras Gómez.
-As a result, she moved up 130 positions in the doubles rankings into the top 150.
+Ranked a then career-high world No. 273 in doubles, she reached her first WTA Tour final at the 2023 Monterrey Open, partnering Yuliana Lizarazo.
+They won their maiden title, defeating Kimberly Birrell and Fernanda Contreras Gómez.
+As a result, she moved up 130 positions in the doubles rankings, into the top 150.
+Partnering Sofia Sewing, she was runner-up in the doubles at the 2023 WTA Argentina Open, losing to María Lourdes Carlé and Despina Papamichail in the final.

-Playing for Colombia Fed Cup team, Pérez has a win–loss record of 2–11 in Fed Cup competition.